ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 But, this also is a ludicrous scenario since no real organization of interest has only one server.

-## A.3.
-Multiple Clients / Multiple Servers
+## Multiple Clients / Multiple Servers

 When we have multiple clients and multiple servers, then each not only does the Server need to know which key to use for which Client, but the Client needs to know which private key to use for which Server.

-## A.4.
-Primary Client / Primary Server
+## Primary Client / Primary Server

 Based on this rationale, we have chosen a Primary Server / Primary Client topology.

-# Appendix B.  Sample Implementation of Registration
+# Sample Implementation of Registration

-## B.1.
-Overall summary
+## Overall summary

 In the Registration phase, the objective is to generate a shared secret that will be used in encryption and decryption during the Data